jakeod99/recipes/README.md

 `release.js`, see [Generating a Release](#gar).

 #### Versions
-Every version generated that updates recipe content and increments the `StageVersion` digit is stored here indefinitely.
+Every major release is stored here indefinitely, along with any particularly impactful version that updates the `StageVersion` digit.
 Of course, during development of a feature, feature branches will temporarily store featured versions (or versions which increment the `Feature` digit).
 When merging into the `stage` branch, be sure that these are scrubbed and that the newest version increments `StageVersion` (e.g., `v1.3.0` or `v2.0.0`, but not `v1.5.3`).
+When merging into `master`, ensure that only the most meaningful stage-incrementing versions remain (if any).

 ### Tech Stack
 It's basically just a bit of straight javascript that produces really basic